SystemsApproach/book/internetworking/impl.rst

 Fortunately, recent advances in domain specific processors (and other commodity components) have made this possible.
-Just as importantly, the full architectural specification for switches that take advantage of these new processors is now available on-line—the hardware equivalent of *open source software*.
+Just as importantly, the full architectural specification for switches that take advantage of these new processors is now available online—the hardware equivalent of *open source software*.
 This means anyone can build a high-performance switch by pulling the blueprint off the web (see the Open Compute Project, OCP, for examples) in the same way it is possible to build your